Behavioral Economics in Policy Design

 • 7.
 What does 'bounded rationality' refer to in behavioral economics?

 • 8.
-How does 'confirmation bias' affect decision-making in behavioral economics?
+How does 'loss aversion' influence decision-making according to behavioral economics?

 Created with That Quiz — where test making and test taking are made easy for math and other subject areas.